 General Information for Summer Programs

-Seaver College offers summer GE and major programs in the same residential program locations that are offered during the Academic Year, including Heidelberg, Germany; London, United Kingdom; Florence, Italy; Buenos Aires, Argentina; Lausanne, Switzerland; and Shanghai, China.
-Students can also participate in internship programs in Buenos Aires, Lausanne, London, Shanghai, and Washington D.C.
-These countries offer students a unique opportunity to gain both an academic and a personal understanding of other cultures, institutions, and languages.
+Seaver College offers summer GE and major programs in the same residential program locations that are offered during the academic year, including Heidelberg, Germany; London, United Kingdom; Florence, Italy; Buenos Aires, Argentina; Lausanne, Switzerland; and Shanghai, China.
+Students can also participate in internship programs in Lausanne, London, Shanghai, and Washington DC.
+These programs offer students a unique opportunity to gain both an academic and a personal understanding of other cultures, institutions, and languages.
 The programs are a serious adventure in study and scholarship.
-(Please note: All Lausanne Programs are closed this summer due to renovations).

 - Kenya: Made in the Streets